" When an individual is firmly established in non-violence (ahimsa), all beings who come near him also cease to be

 ... if one is suffering from repeating short-loop narratives of envious thoughts, it can be enlightening to offer service to those with more severe jealousy issues.

 Seva is always the fastest route to self-understanding , especially if one can whilst serving hear the narratives of those whose lives have been harmed - even ruined - by their own negative beliefs.
 Watch how fervently they cling to the beliefs which are so dysfunctional and damaging their life measurably, in real time.
 People get very attached to negative beliefs!

 Beliefs produce"obligatory actions " (karma) Unfortuately, negative beliefs have the same power to produce action as positive beliefs.
-The English word"envy" derives from Latin"invidia" meaning"look within" (same root as Sanskrit 'vidya' knowledge)
+The English word envy derives from Latin invidia meaning look within (same root as Sanskrit vidya vision-wisdom-knowledge)

 Low self-confidence = Shani